 Lake Oswego residents have been pushing back against City development for our natural areas for many decades.
 Even before 1978 when Chapter X was enacted by over 75% of voters for Springbrook Park, residents sought protecting our natural habitats.
 Without strong charter and city code, residents have been required to expend significant effort to protect these lands.
 Unfortunately, residents haven’t always been successful (eg. Woodmont “Natural” Park).
-After the City’s 3rd attempt for a major telecommunication facility in Cooks Butte Park, residents mobilized to protect our natural parks from future development.
-In November 2021, Lake Oswego voters approved citizen-initiated Measure 3-568 to enact sensible development limitations for 15 natural parks.
+After the City’s 3rd attempt for a major telecommunication facility in Cooks Butte Park, residents mobilized to protect all of our natural parks from future development.
+In November 2021, Lake Oswego voters ratified citizen-initiated Measure 3-568 by a 62% voter approval to enact sensible development limitations for 15 natural parks.

 Yes.
 Dog are allowed and owners must follow Lake Oswego’s dog leash law.